How to request roles for Islet service on My DataLake Services

 List of pending role requests

-Buttons Details and Delete are described in detail in the later part of this article.
+The Details and Delete buttons are explained later in this article.

 Operator approval